-This checkin activity enables the facilitator to verify if he could carry the following activities by asking the participants to read their own notes.
-At times, some participants wants to bring up a point, but do not want to start the conversation about it.
-This activity enables the participant to signal this intention.
+The Anonymous Note activity enables participants to signal this intention.
+At times, some participants want to bring up a point, but do not want to start the conversation about it.

-3. Instruct the participants to write an Y or N on a post it and fold it.
-Y for yes, N for no I don’t feel comfortable reading some of the notes I will bring up today.
+- Instruct participants to write a Y or N on a sticky note and fold it.
+Y for “yes,” N for “no, I don’t feel comfortable reading some of the notes I will bring up today.”

-4. Collect the notes anonymously and place them on the board
+- Collect the notes anonymously and place them on the board.

-In case there is at least one N the facilitator should not carry an activity that requires the participants to read their notes out loud.
-Otherwise he is free to ask participants to read their noted before placing on the board, or even ask openly: who wrote this note?
+In case there is at least one N, you should not use an activity that requires participants to read their notes out loud.
+Otherwise, you are free to ask participants to read their notes before placing it on the board or even ask openly: who wrote this note?

 We have participated in several retrospectives.
 It is really embarrassing when someone asks who wrote something and no one answers.
 This quick check-in activity helps avoid this situation.